Changelog and Road map

-To reach this goal with our modest means, we focus on a simple but powerful abstraction: symbolic matrices.
+To reach this goal, we focus on a simple but powerful abstraction: symbolic matrices.
 We prioritize the support of widely available hardware (CPUs, GPUs) over domain-specific accelerators and strive to provide an optimal level of performance without ever compromising on flexibility.
 Going forward, our main target is to let KeOps:

 Remain easy to use, with a transparent syntax and a smooth user experience.

 Open new paths for researchers, with comprehensive support for generic formulas and approximation strategies.

 Bring advanced numerical methods to a global audience, through a seamless integration with standard libraries.

 In this context, we can summarize our plans for 2022-2024 in three main axes.